microsoft/appcenter-sdk-dotnet/README.md

 * Navigate Project -> Manage NuGet Packages...
 * Search and select "Mobile Center Analytics" and "Mobile Center Crashes".
 Then Click 'Add Packages'

+**For Xamarion.iOS**
+1. Navigate to the file "MobileCenterFrameworks/CrashReporter.framework/CrashReporter" inside of the iOS Project directory from the Solution Explorer
+2. Right-click on the file and select "Properties"
+3. In the "Properties" panel, locate the property "Copy to Output Directory" under "Advanced" and change its value to "Copy if newer"

 Now that you've integrated the SDK in your application, it's time to start the SDK and make use of Mobile Center services.

 ## 4. Start the SDK